openshift/origin/docs/proposals/params.md

 1.  `Parameters` separate presentation from representation
 2.  `Parameters` are about storing information in a usage-neutral manner so they can be applied to many different types of use-cases
-3.  `Parameters` are a distinct resource that can be queried, listed, watched, refered to with an `ObjectReference`, etc
+3.  `Parameters` are a distinct resource that can be queried, listed, watched, referred to with an `ObjectReference`, etc

 ## The `ParametersLink` resource